nunet/device-management-service/dms/orchestrator/README.md

 	// Contract contains jobID, IDs of both DMS and proof of contract contract      tokenomics.Contract
-	source        models.ID // since an invocation can in principe be done by any Actor (node or an allocation) }
+	source        types.ID // since an invocation can in principe be done by any Actor (node or an allocation) }

 ```

-- `proposed` Mailbox: A mailbox is a communication channel between two actors.
+- `proposed` dms.orchestrator.Mailbox: A mailbox is a communication channel between two actors.
 It uses `network` package functionality to send and receive messages.

 ```
 type Mailbox struct {